WalidAmmarAli/Microverse-Project-module1/README.md

 ### Prerequisites

-In order to run this project you need: Html and css
+In order to run this project you need:

 <!--
-Example command: git clone
+Example command:

 ```sh
  gem install rails